couchbase-examples/cxx-quickstart/README.md

 Once you run the executable, your terminal should fill up with the results of the executed statements written in the main function of the `main.cpp` and should look something like this:
 ![image](./images/cli_output.png)

-### Running Self Managed Couchbase Cluster

-If you are running this quickstart with a self managed Couchbase cluster, you need to [load](https://docs.couchbase.com/server/current/manage/manage-settings/install-sample-buckets.html) the travel-sample data bucket in your cluster and generate the credentials for the bucket.

-You need to update the connection string and the credentials in the `set_env_vars.sh` file in the source folder and run `source set_env_vars.sh` to set them.

 ### Running Tests